Parav27/AYU-health-copilot/README.md

 ## Author

-Built by Bai as a full-stack AI healthcare project using FastAPI, Next.js, Groq, ChromaDB, and Retrieval-Augmented Generation.
+Built by Parav as a full-stack AI healthcare project using FastAPI, Next.js, Groq, ChromaDB, and Retrieval-Augmented Generation.